How to Renew Your Wedding Vows

 Feel free to dress up.
-If you're the bride, you could even wear your original wedding gown if you're comfortable with it (and it still fits).
+If you're the bride, you could even wear your original wedding gown if you're comfortable with it.
 Or choose another dress—a pretty cocktail dress, formal evening gown or a nice suit, depending on your taste and the formality and style of the celebration.
-Skip the veil, but wear a hat or flowers in your hair if you'd like.
+Skip the veil if you want, but wear a hat or flowers in your hair if you'd like.
 Carry flowers or pin a corsage.

 If you're the groom, you might wear your original tuxedo or suit (or uniform if you're in the military), updated with a new tie or vest.
 Or choose a new ensemble for this celebration.
 Wear a gift of jewelry your wife has given you—cuff links, a watch—and a boutonniere in your lapel.

 Should You Have a Wedding Party?

 Attendants are unnecessary for a vow renewal, but you might choose to invite your original bridesmaids and groomsmen to stand up for you informally, for sentimental reasons.
 (They don't have to wear those outfits again, although they definitely could.)
 Many couples also involve their children and grandchildren, perhaps being escorted down the aisle by them or having them perform a reading during the ceremony.